Aphrodite, goddess of love, beauty and pleasure

 Aphrodite as the main cause for Trojan war

 Aphrodite was also responsible for Trojan war.
-It all started when Eris, a goddess of discord and rivalry, appeared on wedding of king Peleus and sea-nymph Thetis.
+It all started when Eris, a goddess of discord and rivalry, appeared at the wedding of king Peleus and sea-nymph Thetis.
 Because of her discovery, that she had not been invited to the wedding, she threw the golden apple, a fruit of temptation which should go to "the fairest one among godesses", to a banquet table.
 The problem appeared when Aphrodite, Hera and Athena all started arguing that their existence suits the entitlement of golden apple.
 Zeus couldn't decide himself because all three were very dear to him and therefore passed the decision to a handsome mortal man called Paris.
 Athena and Hera promised him power and glory while Aphrodite promised him eternal love from the most beautiful mortal woman on earth.
 That appeared to be Helen of Sparta.
 Paris chose Aphrodite and set things in motion as Helen traveled to Troy with Paris and became Helen of Troy.
 Aphrodite then naturally supported Paris during the war and convinced her lover Ares to side with her and the Trojans.